Logo Futurismo

 Álvaro RP | Climbing Pico Mountain

 To climb Pico Mountain, you must have the appropriate material and be physically healthy.
 It is also recommended that you go with a local guide.
-The biggest danger of climbing Pico Mountain is the descent, as you can fall due to small rocks on the way.
-That is why starting your way down at least 4 hours before sunset is important.
+The most significant danger of climbing Pico Mountain is the descent, as you can fall due to small rocks on the way.
+That is why starting your way down at least 4 hours before sunset is essential.

 Furthermore, the weather conditions can change quickly, and you could be surrounded by fog.
 This makes it challenging to follow the trail.
-If once you pass by one of the official wooden markers, you can’t find the next one in 30 minutes, you should return to the last one you saw.
+If you pass by one of the official wooden markers and can’t find the next one within 30 minutes, return to the last one you saw.
 Otherwise, you can walk forever and get lost.
 A good way to know if you are lost is if you are stepping on vegetation.
 There are none on the trail route.

-At the mountain house, they will give you a GPS tracker you need to give back when you finish.
+At the mountain house, you’ll receive a GPS tracker that you’ll need to return upon completion.
 If the mountain house is closed on your way back, you should return it to the Fire Department in Madalena.

 Quick Info